solana-mobile/solana-mobile-doc-site/docs/react-native/anchor_integration.md

 anchor build
 ```

-If the IDL is stored on chain and you know its address, you can use the [Anchor CLI](https://book.anchor-lang.com/anchor_references/cli.html?highlight=idl#idl) to fetch it:
+If the Anchor program is already deployed and you know its address, you can use the [Anchor CLI](https://book.anchor-lang.com/anchor_references/cli.html?highlight=idl#idl) to fetch it:

 ```shell
 anchor idl fetch GrAkKfEpTKQuVHG2Y97Y2FF4i7y7Q5AHLK94JBy7Y5yv